cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/resources.md

 [Upswing: How America Came Together a Century Ago and How We Can Do It Again][6]

 As we recovered from the civil war, earlier generations made taming Red their main focus, and they made huge progress.
 They built a solid Blue that gave Red something worthwhile to transition to.
 We built a society of associations and political movements.
-Labor union were formed and bitter, lethal battles were fought for basic labor rights.
+Labor unions were formed and bitter, lethal battles were fought for basic labor rights.
 Woman gained the right to vote.
 Unfortunately we have mostly let that Blue collapse and now we are going to have to rebuild.
 Maybe that is a good thing.
 Maybe the Blue of old with all its patriarchy and racism needed to die so we can recreate something better.
 But again we have some serious work to do.
 We have forgotten how to live together in community.
 We need to get kids out into nature together and aspiring to something higher.
 Grown ups need to belong to organizations that encourage everyone to take a turn at leading.
 And ultimately we want people joining groups that are dedicated to saving the world.
 This book chronicles how we did it once before.

 ## Orange